Crosscap states and duality of Ising field theory in two dimensions: VI. Conformal perturbation theory for the crosscap overlap

 \section{VI.
 Conformal perturbation theory for the crosscap overlap}

-The conformal perturbation theory for the \emph{crosscap overlap} is given in Eq.~(15) in the main text.
-Here, we provide a simple derivation and then formulate the perturbation expansion for the general crosscap state $|\mathcal{C}\rangle$ up to second order.
+The conformal perturbation theory for computing \emph{crosscap overlap} is given in Eqs.~(16) and (17) in the main text.
+Here, we provide a simple derivation and then formulate the perturbation expansion for a general crosscap state $|\mathcal{C}\rangle$ up to second order.
 The application to the perturbed Ising CFT is specifically discussed.